nyeholt/silverstripe-prose-editor/README.md

 * Image paste and upload,
 * Insert images from the CMS
 * Insert page links from the CMS
 * Creating new pages using square brackets/round brackets, [{page name}]({url-segment}].
-You can leave url-segment empty, and one will be automatically created
+You can leave url-segment empty, and one will be automatically created (requires the frontend-authoring module)

 ### Shortcodes